 Yucca Valley is a medium-sized town located in the state of California.
 With a population of 21,600 people and five constituent neighborhoods, Yucca Valley is the 303rd largest community in California.

-Telecommuters are a relatively large percentage of the workforce: 8.61% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.37% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Yucca Valley is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Korean.